emiraleph/TwitchAdUBlockOrigin/README.md

 - No additional codes or encrypted links: The project is transparent and does not contain any additional codes or encrypted links.
 - Open source: The source code is openly available, allowing you to contribute or make modifications according to your needs.
 - Compatible with Firefox and LibreWolf: The ad blocker is compatible with Firefox and LibreWolf browsers.
+- The script uses the twitch API to get a lower quality stream (using the video thumbnail) and gets the audio file to allow you to continue listening to the stream without problems.

 ## Mandatory Requirements